 This solely depends on if you’re an individual, a spouse, a sole proprietor, a large business, a farmer or a fisherman, or a U.S. territory.
 If you need help paying off personal debts, Chapter 7 and Chapter 13 are the best options for you.
 If you’re a small business owner who needs help paying off both personal and business-related debts, definitely look into Chapter 13.

 If an LLC or corporation needs debt relief, Chapter 11 is most likely the best bet.
 If you’re a farmer or a fisherman, look into Chapter 12.
 Lastly, if a city, county, or school district needs debt relief, Chapter 9 is the best option.
 If you need help figuring out which types of bankruptcy are best for you, contact a bankruptcy attorney today.

 What Are Some Alternatives to Bankruptcy?

 If your income isn’t enough to pay off your debt, consider selling some of your most valuable assets.
 If you were to file for Chapter 7, you would have to sell your assets anyway.
-So skip the step that would ruin your credit score and use the money from your sold assets to pay off your debt.
+Maybe your debt isn’t yet serious enough to warrant a bankruptcy filing.
+In this case, you may be able to avoid it by selling certain assets.

 Another debt management option is picking up a part-time or freelance job and setting aside that income for debt payments alone.
-A popular side job in the world of technology and social media is being an Uber, Lyft, or Doordash driver.
+A popular side job in the world of technology and social media is being a rideshare or delivery driver.

 While you’re struggling with debt, it’s important to make a budget and look at how much you’re spending on unnecessary items.
-You can save money by cancelling streaming subscriptions, avoiding eating out, cancelling a gym membership, or even shutting off your cable and using only Youtube for entertainment.
+You can save money by canceling streaming subscriptions, avoiding eating out, canceling a gym membership, or even shutting off your cable and using only the Internet for entertainment.
 Take all this extra money and put it towards your debt.

 Contact O’Bryan Law Offices Today